pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 Compressing using pydicom
 -------------------------

-Currently, only the *RLE Lossless* transfer syntax is support for compressing *Pixel Data* natively using *pydicom*.
+Currently, only the *RLE Lossless* transfer syntax is supported for compressing *Pixel Data* natively using *pydicom*.
 The easiest method is to pass the UID for *RLE Lossless* to :func:`Dataset.compress()
 <pydicom.dataset.Dataset.compress>`: